Mission & Major Achievements

 - Ordained over 100 rabbis serving throughout the US and all over the globe, as rabbis of small and large Orthodox synagogues; as rabbis on college campuses; as teachers and administrators in day schools; as chaplains in hospitals, jails, and the army; as religious entrepreneurs; leaders within Jewish institutions, Jewish camping and adult education, and leadership programs; and as founders of alternative dynamic engagement opportunities for Jews of all backgrounds.

-- Reinvigorated and brought vibrant throught and discussion to a Modern Orthodoxy that was growing increasingly complacent by confronting honestly and openly some of today’s most critical contemporary issues.
+- Reinvigorated and brought vibrant thought and discussion to a Modern Orthodoxy that was growing increasingly complacent by confronting honestly and openly some of today’s most critical contemporary issues.

 - Transformed the role of pastoral counseling into a central part of rabbinic education, through a four-year curriculum consisting of process groups, a year-long foundational course, courses on family and marital counseling, role-plays, and intensive field work and chaplaincy experience.